VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 # Input Methods

-If we only think only in terms of on-the-box specs, it's pretty easy to think "Yep, it's a keyboard, it types." but should we really accept "it functions" as the bar for quality for the primary interface between our thoughts and these awesome tools?
+If we think only in terms of on-the-box specs, it's pretty easy to think "Yep, it's a keyboard, it types." but should we accept "it functions" as the bar for quality for the primary interface between our thoughts and these awesome tools?

 By the time home and office computers made it to the masses, we'd more-or-less figured out the primary two input devices that work for people are a mouse and a keyboard.
-But back then computers were *expensive*, and so a slightly more expensive keyboard didn't factor much into the cost:
+But back then computers were *expensive*, and a more expensive keyboard didn't factor much into the cost:

 ![ModelM](/hci/modelm.svg)

-The venerable IMB Model M keyboard has almost certainly earned its place among computer enthusiast's hearts in part due to survivorship bias, but it was damn good.
+The venerable IBM Model M keyboard has almost certainly earned its place among computer enthusiast's hearts in part due to survivorship bias, but it was damn good.
 Each key had an honest to god spring underneath.
-If there's any valid complaint to be leavied at this keyboard it's that the keys may acture require **to much** force for your fingers.
+If there's any valid complaint to be levied at this keyboard it's that the keys may require **too much** force for your fingers.

 There were, of course, bad keyboards back then too.
 But today?
-Cheap, plastic keyboards with membrane keys is what ships with modern desktops and so it slowly took over every office and home.
-It's what was in the box, so it's what your family or businsess uses.
+Cheap, plastic keyboards with membrane keys is what ships with modern desktops and so have slowly taken over every office and home.
+They're what's in the box, so they're what your family or business uses.

 Gone are the chonky, clicky keys each with their own spring and instead we have thin plastic membranes in a thin plastic shell.

-Gone are the clearly defined keys with scupting to be defined buttons instead of a flat surface.
+Gone are the clearly defined keys with sculpting to be defined buttons instead of a flat surface.

 It's like people forgot what kinds of interfaces human hands are good at using.